sonic-net/SONiC/doc/TWAMP/SONiC-TWAMP-Ligth-HLD.md

 * TWAMP Light architecture using the hardware solution.
 A process twamporch is newly added in the hardware solution.
 Twamporch subscribes to TWAMP_LIGHT_TABLE and creates a session that includes properties such as IP, UDP PORT and offloads to ASIC.
 The ASIC generates the test packets, independently calculates the measurement data, and reports it to the up layer system.

 * TWAMP Light architecture using the software solution.
 A TWAMP container is newly added.
 The container includes twampd which subscribes to TWAMP_LIGHT_TABLE and creates a session that includes properties such as IP, UDP PORT.
 Twampd runs two threads, one generates TWAMP-test packets and sends them out by Linux socket, the other receives TWAMP-test packets from Linux socket.
 For Session-Sender, twampd is required to calculate the latency, jitter and packet loss rate based on the measurement data such as timestamp, transmitting and receiving packets count and so on.
 For Session-Reflector, twampd reflects the TWAMP-test packet with timestamp.
+For TWAMP-Test packet, ACL entry with packet fileds such as ip, udp_port will be installed to ASIC when creating a TWAMP Light session.
+Aslo a new trap of host interface will be added, and this trap is configurable in COPP rules.

 ## 4 High-Level Design